Irish Grand National Preview, Tips, Runners & Trends

 Irish Grand National Jockey Statistics

-The leading jockey in the Irish Grand National over the last 20 renewals is J J Slevin who has won the race two times with those two winners coming from General Principle (2018) and Intense Raffles (2024).
-Two jockeys have not had the best of times over the last 20 renewals in the Irish Grand National, Mark Walsh has ridden 14 runners to the race without recording any wins whilst Danny Mullins has ridden 10 without a winner.
+The leading jockey in the Irish Grand National over the last 20 renewals is J J Slevin, who has won the race two times, with those two winners coming from General Principle (2018) and Intense Raffles (2024).
+Multiple jockeys have not had the best of times over the last 20 renewals in the Irish Grand National, Mark Walsh (0-15), Sean Flanagan (0-10), Phillip Enright (0-10) and Danny Mullins (0-10) have all failed to produce a single winner despite sending multiple rides to the race.

 Here are some of the top Irish Grand National jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):